 - The global acceleration feature is now generally available and supported in all public cloud regions.
-However, it is not supported in finance cloud regions due to network isolation.

 You can enable global acceleration on the COS Console or through APIs.